JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 ### Desc

 Gives some narrative description of the combat roll.
-Addition feature specific to the combat roll will be included here, such as being usuable in a Grapple or restricted in confined spaces.
+Addition feature specific to the combat roll will be included here, such as being usable in a Grapple or restricted in confined spaces.

 ### Duration